-These are the only symbols: p1 and p4 are not in this scale, so 7 is never p1 and 3 is never p4; there are no symbols corresponding to sharps.
-The beauty of this notation is it mirrors the look of the C-octave on the piano (the five prefixed symbols are the black keys), giving visibility to the musical functions of the notes in any octave.
-The notation is simple enough to annotate on the staff next to note symbols of a written melody line.
+These are the only symbols (7 is never p1 and 3 is never p4 because p1 and p4 are not note symbols of the chromatic scale).
+There are no symbols corresponding to sharps.
+The beauty of this notation is it mirrors the look of the C-octave on the piano, giving visibility to the musical functions of the notes in any octave.
+The notation is simple enough to annotate on the staff next to important note symbols of a melody line.

-From now on, all explanations of harmony in the tabular form that shows Lego-like building blocks will include both representation along the top, to enable easy cross reference (for example a tritone anchored by M is understood to be 3-p7 in the chromatic scale without spelling it out as such).
+From now on, all explanations of harmony in the tabular form that shows Lego-like building blocks will include both representation along the top, to enable easy cross reference (for example a tritone anchored by M is understood to be 3-p7 in the chromatic scale without spelling it out as such.